 Hello!
-We’re a family of four having adventures around the world.
+We are Floss, Dez, Sam (aged 13) and Evan (aged 11).
 In 2015, we left our jobs and schools, rented out our house and spent a year backpacking around Asia and Australia.
-Now we’re in the planning stages of our next family world adventure.
-It’s a big one and it involves a sailing boat, Read More
+Now we’ve started our next family world adventure.
+It’s a big one and it involves a sailing boat and the world! , Read More